Ali-Hajiebrahim-Zargar/GUI_ETBM/README.md

 # GUI_ETBM
- GUI For calculation of ETBM for Zince blande materials
+ GUI For calculation of ETBM in Zince blande materials